andredesousa/spring-docker/README.md

 ENTRYPOINT ["java","-jar","/app.jar"]
 ```

+This Dockerfile is very simple, but it is all you need to run a Spring Boot app: just Java and a JAR file.
 The `docker build` command builds Docker images from a Dockerfile and a "context":

 ```bash
 docker build -t spring-docker .
 ```

-This Dockerfile is very simple, but it is all you need to run a Spring Boot app with no frills: just Java and a JAR file.
-After running the last command, you can run a container from the Docker image.
+After running the last command, you can run a container from the Docker image:
-Here is the command:

 ```bash
 docker run -d -p 8080:8080 spring-docker